KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 * multi-gate : each time there is a new trigger, it will fire a subsequent output, it can optionally loop and it can be reset to start against
 * do-once : it will trigger its output the first time it is triggered, but subsequent triggers will do nothing until it is reset

+### Query Nodes

+* set : Set a value of glTF object properties or of one of the behavior's variables, relies upon the KHR_animation_pointer extension, with the caveat below for additional paths.

 ### Action Nodes

-* set : Set a value of glTF object properties or of one of the behavior's variables, relies upon the KHR_animation_pointer extension
-* get : Get a value from glTF object properties or from one of the behavior's variables, relies upon the KHR_animation_pointer extension
+* get : Get a value from glTF object properties or from one of the behavior's variables, relies upon the KHR_animation_pointer extension, with the caveat below for additional paths.
 * animation play/cancel : start, stop animations
 * sound play/cancel : start, stop sounds, relies upon the KHR_sound extension
 * interpolate to: takes the current value and target value along with delta time, and easing function and executes that in the background, relies upon the KHR_animation_pointer extension.